Although car accidents are fairly common, few people are prepared for them when they happen.

 In some situations, limited tort won’t apply; for example, if the other driver is convicted of a felony DUI or if the victim was walking or riding a bike at the time of the accident.

-Pennsylvania drivers often prefer the immediate savings of a limited tort policy, but many drivers learn later that they have given up significant legal rights to recover maximum compensation by choosing limited tort insurance.
+Drivers often prefer the savings of a limited tort policy, but gave up significant legal rights to maximum compensation.

 Questions to Ask Your Lawyer

-Limited tort insurance law is extremely complex, and not all lawyers are qualified and experienced to handle the important and particular nuances of car accident cases.
-Moreover, some injury lawyers have little trial experience and seek to settle a case before a person has been fully compensated.
+Limited tort insurance law is extremely complex.
+Not all lawyers can handle the important and particular nuances of car accident cases.
+Moreover, some settle cases before a person has been fully compensated.

 In addition to knowing a bit about Pennsylvania insurance, drivers should also know what to look for in an attorney.
 For example, car accidents result in all types of claims, from neck and back injuries to wrongful death.

 Focus on finding an attorney that specializes in what you need, and don’t be afraid to ask questions.
-Below is a list of questions that will prepare you for a consultation:
+Here is a list of questions to prepare you for a consultation:

-- Has he/she ever taken a case to trial?
+- Have they taken a case to trial?

-- Can he/she provide you with a list of references or a list of successful cases?
+- Can they provide a list of references or successful cases?

 - What is a typical settlement range for cases like mine?